The Cost of RV vs Air Travel – updated 2024

 The average US flight cost is $260 dollars.
 That, multiplied by the number of people in your party and this can quickly add up to thousands.

-• Add baggage fees, at $30 a piece per person on almost every airline.
+• Add baggage fees, at $40 a piece per person on almost every airline.
+This cost is only increasing each year as this article highlights increased fees for the 2024 travel season.

 • Add rideshare/transportation to and from the airport at an average of $35 each way.